naif-sameer/my-programming-docs/docs/tools/git.md

 ### Git keywords.

-**Repository** `repo`: A directory that contains your project work, as well as a few files, whiich are used to communcate with GIT.
-Repositories can exist either localy on your computer.
+**Repository** `repo`: A directory that contains your project work, as well as a few files, which are used to communicate with GIT.
+Repositories can exist either locally on your computer.

-**Commmit** `snapshot`: Git thinks of its data like as set of snaphosts of a main file system.
-Every time you commit, or save the state of your project in GIt, it basically take a picature of what all your files look like at the monment and stores areference to thea snapshot.
+**Commit** `snapshot`: Git thinks of its data like as set of snapshots of a main file system.
+Every time you commit, or save the state of your project in GIt, it basically take a picture of what all your files look like at the monument and stores preference to thea snapshot.

 **Working Directory** The files that you see in your computer file system.

-**Stagin area of index or index** Afile in the git directory that stores information about next commit, you can think of the stagin area as a prep table where HIT will take the next commit, files on the Stagin index are posied to be added to the repositrory.
+**Staging area of index or index** A file in the git directory that stores information about next commit, you can think of the staging area as a prep table where HIT will take the next commit, files on the Staging index are poised to be added to the repository.

-**SHA** A sha is basically an ID number for each commit, it is a 40-character string composed of charters and calcated base on the contents of a file or directory structer in Git `SHA` is shortahnd for SHA hash.
+**SHA** A sha is basically an ID number for each commit, it is a 40-character string composed of charters and calculated base on the contents of a file or directory strutter in Git `SHA` is shorthand for SHA hash.

 **Branch** A branch is when a new line of development is created that diverges from the main line of development.
-The alternative line of development can continue without alterning the main line.
+The alternative line of development can continue without altering the main line.